from difficult people, and

 Not because of any lack.
 The Father, Son and Spirit were Community before anything else existed.
 Their unbridled delight and satisfaction with One Another in the outpouring of their mutual co-love and their joy-filled life with each other knew no bounds!
 However, life and love must be multiplied to reach the zenith of its fullness.

 The Father so deeply loved His Son that the Team-of-Three decided to “go public” in creation.
-God designed His image-bearers as much like the relational Trinity as any created being could ever be.
+God designed His image-bearers as much like the relational Trinity as any created being could ever be, although we never become li’l gods.
+How foolish!
 This Team longs to populate the world with men and women like Jesus to receive and to pass along His life and love to others.

 Now our Family-of-Three has other companions to receive their Divine life, love and light.
 Now beings like Him display to others our passionate delight in our mutual indwelling.
 God is in us and we are in God, sharing the same glory and the same love as the Son received from the Father.

 Of course, not for any vain reason.
 Not because God has a huge ego that needs our worship.
+A love that’s authentic must include the real possibility of willingly embracing or rejecting.
 We worship Him simply because He is worthy of our praise.
 Giving Him our all-in, wholehearted allegiance is His brilliant plan to release our highest and best.

 …God’s generosity moved His goodness and greatness to create community beings like Himself.
 He created us in His image, as much like the Uncreated God as a created being could ever be.